Phones in China

 In terms of actual call and data rates, the better services like Cellular Abroad use a non-contractual, pay as you go concept that will allow you to easily rent a phone in China.

-The advantage of this approach is that you will always know how much you are spending.
+The advantage of this approach is that you will always know how much you are spending on iPhone rentals.

 As of this writing, you can expect to pay between US$10 – US$16 per day to rent a phone for China.
 This includes both the device rental and the data plan.